Temperaturecontrol

 In the case of mosfets, on a Smoothieboard, a given pin is connected to a given mosfet, and you have to use that specific pin to control that specific mosfet.

-See this schematic bellow or on the Smoothieboard page to see what mosfet corresponds to what pin.
+See this schematic below or on the Smoothieboard page to see what mosfet corresponds to what pin.

 Mosfet inputs and outputs